 - Blend on low-medium speed until mixture is smooth, stopping to scrape down the sides, until blended and smooth.
 I used a Vitamix with a tamper to push the ingredients down into the blades.

 - Spray a muffin tin with a healthy oil spray (I used walnut oil, you can also use a cooking spray for baking)

-- Cool and enjoy immediately or store in an airtight container in the refrigerator.
+- Cool and enjoy immediately or store in an airtight container lined with a paper towel.